ubergrape/grape-electron/docs/build.md

 ```
 The result will be an executable (`dmg`, `app`, `exe`) and installer (`msi`, `pkg`) file in `./releases` with version suffix from from `./app/package.json`.

-* Unsigned releaase is for development only. *
+* Unsigned release is for development only. *

 ## App signing